Amarra S Amarra S

 They called it unnecessary posturing.

-They wondered why Ember no longer removed their armour.
+They wondered why Ember no longer removed her armour.

 Why its High Regent no longer stood unguarded before friend or emissary – or only very few.